polvinc/HEMY/docs/v2/Assembly.md

 - S05 – M3x10 Screws (x3)

 - S04 – M2x10 Screws (x2)
 - S01 – Washer M2 (x2)
+- C04 - GT2 Belt – 200 mm

 **Instructions:**
 1. The grinding of the shaft is insufficient.
 It is necessary to complete this grinding to fit into the brake connection piece.
 Perform grinding over the full length of the shaft.
 2. On One Break support assemble the spacer with M3 screws.
-3. Then from this support, assemble from left to right on the shaft :
+3. Then from this support, assemble from left to right on the shaft (note: The belt shall be inserted to go around the pulley) :
    1. Break Support
    2. Bearing
    3. Washer M5